chroniicallydiistracted/Atmos/docs/services.md

 # Service Catalogue

-This document enumerates the services that will live under `local/services/`.
-Each will be implemented from scratch to avoid AWS-specific baggage.
+This document enumerates the services under `services/`.
+Each is implemented (or planned) without AWS-specific assumptions.

 ## 1. object-store
 - **Purpose**: Provide an S3-compatible interface using MinIO.